-A four-month-old boy was referred to our tertiary referral hospital.
+A 4-month-oldboy was referred to our tertiary referral hospital.
 He was born at 35 weeks gestation weighing 1.92 kg.
 Antenatally, he had intrauterine growth restriction and large echogenic kidneys with oligohydramnios.

-An abdominal ultrasound scan showed bilaterally enlarged kidneys (right = 8.2 cm, left = 7.2 cm) with an increase in cortical echogenicity, hypoechoic pyramids with cystic changes, and echogenic calcific areas [Figure 1].
+An abdominal ultrasound scan showed bilateral enlarged kidneys (right: 8.2 cm, left 7.2 cm) with an increase in cortical echogenicity, hypoechoic pyramids with cystic changes and echogenic calcific areas [Figure 1].
 He was noted to have hypertension, which was treated with propranolol.
-His kidney function was initially normal but gradually deteriorated over time reaching CKD stage III by three years of age.
+His kidney function was initially normal but gradually deteriorated over time reaching CKD stage III by 3 years of age.
 Urine dipsticks showed proteinuria and hematuria.
-The urine protein creatinine ratio was 99.7 mg/mmol (reference range < 20 mg/mmol).
-He had an enlarged liver (3 cm below the costal margin), but liver function tests showed normal results.
+Urine protein creatinine ratio was 99.7 mg/mmol (reference range <20 mg/mmol).
+He had an enlarged liver (3 cm below the costal margin) but liver function tests showed normal results.

-The patient's parents were first cousins, and his father had PKD from childhood, which had now advanced to CKD stage II.
-An uncle also had PKD.
-The patient's younger brother when six months old had also presented with failure to thrive, anemia, and hypertension.
+The patient's parents were first cousins and his father had polycystic kidney disease from childhood, which had now advanced to CKD stage II.
+An uncle also had polycystic kidney disease.
+The patient's younger brother had also presented when six months old with failure to thrive, anemia and hypertension.
 His abdomen ultrasound scan showed soft, palpable bilateral enlarged kidneys with multiple cysts and an enlarged liver (4 cm below the costal margin).

-Whole exome sequencing (WES) in the proband (our patient) identified a homozygous likely pathogenic variant in FAN1 (NM_014967.4: c.2854C>T, p.R952) in addition to a homozygous nonsense variant of uncertain significance in PKHD1 (NM_138694.3: c.406A>G, p.T136A) [Figure 2].
-Both variants were confirmed with bi-directional Sanger sequencing, and family segregation analysis was performed.
+Whole exome sequencing (WES) in the proband (our patient) identified a homozygous likely pathogenic variant in FANI(NM_014967.4: c.2854C>T, p.R952) in addition to a homozygous nonsense variant of uncertain significance (VUS) in PKHD1 (NM_138694.3: c.406A>G, p.T136A) [Figure 2].
+Both variants were confirmed with bi-directional Sanger sequencing and family segregation analysis was performed.
 Familial carrier testing in parents and the affected sibling confirmed segregation of the PKHD1 variant in a homozygous state in the patient's father and brother and in a heterozygous state in the mother.
-It also confirmed that both his parents and brother were heterozygous
+It also confirmed that both his parents and his brother were heterozygous carriers of the FAN1 (NM_014967.4:c.2854C>T, p.R952) variant.